Best Website AI Builders and Tools for Source Checks

 - Open the citation badge on the answer.

-- Read the cited passage and surrounding context before using the answer in notes, comparisons, or decisions.
+- Read the cited passage and nearby text before you use the answer.

 - Save the takeaway only if the page text supports it.